ioccc-src/winner/bin/README.md

 different options, you can use the `-h` option.

-For instance if you want help on the [all-run.sh](index.html#all-run) tool from the root directory, you would do:
+For instance if you want help on the [all-run.sh](index.html#all-run) tool from the root directory (of the repo/website), you would do:

 ``` <!---sh-->